 No. The County's Moratorium is not a cancellation of unpaid rent during the Moratorium.
 Tenants with nine (9) or fewer employees will have up to twelve (12) months following the end of the Moratorium to repay any past due payments.
-Tenants with 10 or more, but less than 100, employees will have up to six (6) months following the end of the Moratorium to pay back any past due rent in equal payments, unless prior arrangements have been made with the landlord.
+Tenants with ten (10) or more, but no more than one hundred (100), employees will have up to six (6) months following the end of the Moratorium to pay back any past due rent in equal payments, unless prior arrangements have been made with the landlord.